-Luckily, you can clean off tarnish and re-plate jewelry with this amazing DIY recipe we found online.
-Follow the steps below and you’ll be able to fix all that “ruined” jewelry and get it back in to your wardrobe mix ASAP!
+Follow the simple 8 steps below and you’ll be able to fix all of that “ruined” fake jewelry you own and get it back into your wardrobe mix ASAP!
 This jewelry hack will change your life.
 You’re welcome.

-1) You’ll need an aluminum plate like a pie plate.
-If you don’t have access to one, you can use a regular plate wrapped in aluminum foil to start.
+2) You’ll need a deep aluminum plate or bowl, like a pie plate.
+If you don’t have access to one, you can use a regular plate or bowl wrapped in aluminum foil.
 If you go with the latter, make sure the aluminum foil doesn’t tear.

-3) Heat 1 cup of water in the microwave for less than 2 minutes.
+4) Heat 1 cup of water in a microwave for less than 2 minutes.
 You want it to be hot but not boiling.
-Then, pour the hot water on to the salt/baking soda mixture.
+Then, pour the hot water on to the salt and baking soda mixture.

-4) Stir the mixture completely so there are no clumps.
-Wait 1 minute for the mixture to completely liquefy.
+5) Stir the jewelry cleaning mixture completely so the ingredients combine and there are no clumps.
+Wait about 1 minute for the mixture to completely liquefy after stirring it.

-5) Place your jewelry in the mixture.
-In this step, the salt/baking soda/water mixture should oxidize the tarnish off the jewelry, and the silver from the foil or aluminum plate should re-plate the worn spots on your fake silver jewelry.
+6) Place your jewelry in the mixture.
+In this step, the salt, baking soda, and water mixture should oxidize the tarnish off the jewelry.
+The silver from the foil or aluminum plate should re-plate the worn spots on your fake silver jewelry.